Qriva/qriva.github.io/content/posts/how-to-vfx-graph/index.md

 {{% figure src="buffer-type.png" %}}

-Following graph samples the buffer using `particle id` and spawns particles between points provided by buffer.
+Following graph samples the buffer using `spawnIndex` and spawns particles between points provided by buffer.
 Because we do not shrink the buffer length, we must wrap index by number of current elements *(index % count)* in case we removed any spawn point.

 {{% figure src="gbuffer.png" %}}